 5. Identification and Recognition of abuse

 5.1.
-All staff will receive relevant training about safeguarding, including understand, identify, and recognise the common signs of abuse.
+All staff will receive relevant training about safeguarding, including understanding, identifying, and recognising the common signs of abuse.
 Appendix 1 of this policy outlines this for reference.

 6. Additional LGBT+ specific Safeguarding considerations